FreDeko06/ioBroker.bacnet/README.md

 The description of the object (used for state description)

 #### Fetch
 Use this button, to check if the object exists and fetch the display name and description from the device.
+The instance has to be started.

 #### Subscribe
 If checked, the adapter will subscribe to this object and will automatically receive a notification from the device if the object changes.